david-r-cushman/Dev-Portfolio/README.md

 ## 🚀 How to Explore

-- Navigate into each skill category folder.
+- Navigate to and expand the "Skill Categories" section, and then select a category of interest.
 - Review the README.md inside each folder for context and usage examples.
 - Explore individual scripts or modules to see lifecycle‑safe automation in action.